fwarg/queriocity/README.md

 - Up to 3 pre-fetched queries (10 results each)
 - Up to 5 LLM steps in the researcher; up to 3 search queries per step
 - Separate writer model pass for the final answer
+- If `RERANK_MODEL` is configured, accumulated sources are reranked by relevance before the writer pass, improving synthesis quality

 > When a file is attached to the message, reformulation and pre-search are skipped entirely
 > in all modes.
 The model reads the file content directly and decides autonomously whether